WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 selected_namespace = baseobjecttypes, selected_schemadef = 8charalphanumeric
 ```

+> The basis of understanding a reported problem that may or may not
+> be a bug is usually a detailed understanding of the product behavior.
+> When possible, and when it makes sense, try to describe the behavior in
+> precise terms so that the important and salient variables are understood
+> later when making a decision.

 With these combinations there are two valid settings for the select lists,
 and two invalid.
 The expectation is that the branches/permutations of the flow
 would fail on step 5 when attempting to select the __selected_schemadef__ value